A spanish wall niche and staircase | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Jeff Doubet shares Spanish wall niche and staircase design ideas for high end homes.
 Before and after photos showcase how Spanish deco tiles, wrought iron railings, hardwood floors and a custom niche transformed the entire heart of a home in Santa Barbara, California.

-Spanish style Staircase with Blue and White Deco Tile
+Spanish-style Staircase with Blue and White Deco Tile

 Spanish Staircase: Before and After